Is your email campaign cut short? Learn why your emails are getting clipped and how to avoid it.

 Elements in your email may be larger than they appear.

-Although 102kb may seem like a relatively large limit, it may surprise you just how easily it is for your email campaign to surpass an email client's size limit.
+Although 102kb may seem like a relatively large limit, it may surprise you just how easy it is for your email campaign to surpass an email client's size limit.

 The size of your email actually consists of the entire code that makes up your email campaign.
 These elements can include text, tracking codes of links, URLs, and HTML used to style your message.